gogaille/blog/_posts/how-redefining-software-quality-can-save-your-day.md

 > Low quality is like pollution paradox: even polluters don't like to pollute.

 But let's go back to our day to day reality.
-During last 20 years I've seen teams that were delivering a certain level of quality but where not even conscious of this level.
+During last 20 years I've seen teams that were delivering a quality level but where not even conscious of this level.
 Time and budget were the most preponderant factors to deliver software and quality was a third party one.
 And sometimes it was even considered harmful for (or not included in) time and budget.
 Maybe because quality is seen by many as a sacred concept, a quest of the absolute.

 This is why I think that software quality is a necessity... but team members - please de-sacralize quality 🙏.
 Here's a simple tip on how to do that: